Bipolar Disorder And Schizophrenia: How To Tell Them Apart

 Because the severity of schizophrenia symptoms varies among those living with the condition, some people may navigate them more successfully than others.
 With a combination of medical and psychological treatment, some people with schizophrenia learn to manage their symptoms effectively and live productive lives.

 Individuals with schizophrenia may also participate in psychosocial treatments, which can help them cope with impairments to social skills, occupational functioning, and related areas.
-These may include behavioral skills training, assertive community treatment, and cognitive behavioral therapy.
+These treatment options may include behavioral skills training, assertive community treatment, and cognitive behavioral therapy.
 A support group may also be a helpful component of a care plan given that social withdrawal is common in people with schizophrenia.

 What schizophrenia is not